richvigorito/dev-challenges/week11_we_are_in/README.md

 Reverse-engineer and **crack the encrypted files** using the clues left behind by the vibe coder:

 - 🧠 Inference from [last week’s challenge](https://github.com/richvigorito/dev-challenges/tree/main/week10_xor_ftw)
+- ☕ And some cryptic desk remnants: a π mug, a worn copy of Hitchhiker’s Guide, and a note: “Et tu, Brute?”
 - 🧾 The vibe coder's commit history:

 ```bash